 3. Dependence on Property Management

 Turnkey investment properties often include property management services.
-While this offers convenience, it also means relying heavily on the management company’s integrity and competence to take care of your property as you would.
+While this offers convenience, it also means relying heavily on the management company’s integrity and competence to take care of your rental property as you would.
 If the managers are inexperienced, it can result in tenant dissatisfaction, maintenance delays, and increased vacancies.
 All of which affect your return on investment.
+This is why vetting the property management team is just as important as vetting the property itself.
+See what can go wrong when property management falls short.

 4. Challenges with Long-Distance Ownership

-Investing in turnkey properties often involves investing in out-of-state real estate, which can be located miles away from your primary residence.
-This distance can make it difficult to monitor the property’s condition, oversee management, or respond promptly to issues.
+Buying turnkey rental properties often involves investing in out-of-state real estate, which can be located miles away from your primary residence.
+This distance means you can’t just drive by to check on things, making it more challenging to monitor the property’s condition, oversee management, or respond promptly to issues.

 Key Considerations Before Investing in Turnkey Properties